25 Best Parks in NYC to Enjoy the Outdoors

 7. Washington Square Park

 Washington Square Park is a prime people-watching place with the iconic historic arch at the Washington Square North and 5th Avenue entrance.
 The downtown Manhattan gathering place has a bohemian spirit with an eclectic mix of people.
-The park also has a fountain and a storied history as a former burial site.
+Nearby Greenwich Village also keeps the eclectic spirit alive with stellar neighborhood bars, restaurants, lounges, comedy clubs, and cafes.
+Washington Square Park also has a fountain and a storied history as a former burial site.

 8. The High Line